bentovsky/hub/README.md

 # hub

  #### 1. Prerequisite
- ##### 1.1In order to run this repo it is necessary to have mosquitto and mysql installed
+In order to run this repo it is necessary to have mosquitto and mysql installed
  #### 2. Instalation
+ ##### 2.2.
+Install modules
  ##### 2.1.
 Clone the code repository:
  `git clone https://github.com/bentovsky/hub.git
  ##### 2.2.
 Install modules